Paramvir12121/Cookie-Monster/README.md

 ```
 python main.py
 ```
-3. Watch as the scipt does the clicking for you, knowing you have just automated your task.
+3. Watch as the scipt does the clicking for you, knowing you have just automated your fun.

 ## Usage